Tesla spontaneously catches fire while sitting in California junkyard

 The electric car had sustained major damage in a crash three weeks before and was scheduled to be dismantled when it caught fire.

-"The vehicle was fully involved with fire on arrival, and took a significant amount of time, water, and thinking outside the box to extinguish," the department said, noting it was Metro fire’s first Tesla fire.
+"The vehicle was fully involved with fire on arrival, and took a significant amount of time, water, and thinking outside the box to extinguish," the department said, noting it was Metro Fire’s first Tesla blaze.

 "Crews knocked the fire down, but the car kept re-igniting and off-gassing in the battery compartment.
 Working with the on-site wrecking yard personnel, the Tesla was moved on its side to gain access to the battery compartment underneath."